 WRDA 2022 includes several measures which recognize the need to enhance the resilience of the nation’s water infrastructure.
-It does so by first making climate resilience for the nations coastlines, riverbanks, and streambeds a centerpiece of U.S. policy.
-To do this, the bill authorizes the Corps to carry out restoration and protection projects for coastlines and riverbanks, and does so in an environmentally just manner by reducing the non-Federal cost share on such projects to 10 percent for disadvantaged communities.
+It does so by first making climate resilience for the nation’s coastlines, riverbanks, and streambeds a centerpiece of U.S. policy.
+To do this, the legislation authorizes the Corps to carry out restoration and protection projects for coastlines and riverbanks, and it does so in an environmentally just manner by reducing the non-federal cost-share on such projects to 10% for disadvantaged communities.

-Additionally, the bill allows emergency funds to be used to enhance resilience measures for federal hurricane and shore protection projects, and includes “Sense of Congress” language which says that federal disaster recovery projects and repairs should be done in a manner which either restores the original project design levels, or enhances project design levels if the original were out of date.
+Additionally, the WRDA bill allows emergency funds to be used to enhance resilience measures for federal hurricane and shore protection projects, and it includes “Sense of Congress” language, which says that federal disaster recovery projects and repairs should be done in a manner that either restores the original project design levels or enhances project design levels if the original is out of date.

 This year’s WRDA also includes provisions to strengthen the infrastructure workforce by fostering careers in STEM fields.
-The bill authorizes the Corps to carry out activities to strengthen STEM education awareness, and recruit men and women in these fields for careers with the Corps.
-It allows the Corps to partner with nonprofits, colleges and universities, and technical schools to carry out these activities, and prioritizes recruitment of individuals from underserved communities.
+The bill authorizes the Corps to carry out activities to strengthen STEM education awareness and recruit men and women in these fields for careers with the Corps.
+It allows the Corps to partner with nonprofits, colleges, universities, and technical schools to carry out these activities, and it prioritizes the recruitment of individuals from underserved communities.

-Strengthening the nation’s STEM workforce and fostering the development of new generation of civil engineers is critical ensuring that the U.S. can continue to design and build infrastructure for the 21st century.
-The 2021 report card recommends the establishment of programs to support next generation growth in “green collar” jobs with individuals who can support the development and management of modern systems.
+Strengthening the nation’s STEM workforce and fostering the development of a new generation of civil engineers is critical to ensuring that the U.S. can continue designing and building critical infrastructure for the 21st century.
+The 2021 report card recommends the establishment of programs to support next-generation growth in “green collar” jobs with individuals who can support the development and management of modern systems.

-To address the condition of the nation’s levees, the Senate’s WRDA bill expands the scope of the Levee Rehabilitation Assistance Program.
+To address the condition of the nation’s levees, the Senate’s WRDA legislation expands the scope of the Levee Rehabilitation Assistance Program.
 It does so by including levee improvements to increase climate resilience and reduce flood risk under the definition of “rehabilitation”.
-It also increases the maximum amount of federal funds that can be provided for rehabilitation projects from $10 million to $25 million and prioritizes projects in economically disadvantaged communities.
+It also increases the maximum amount of federal funds that can be provided for rehabilitation projects from $10 million to $25 million, and it prioritizes projects in economically disadvantaged communities.

 ASCE strongly supports the 2022 Water Resources and Development Act and urges continued progress and timely passage by the House and Senate in order to continue WRDA’s two-year schedule.
-We will continue to monitor the WRDA process as it develops.
+We will continue monitoring the WRDA legislative process as it develops.